EsaLongs/EESM6000C_CL/Lab_3/Fir/README.md

 </div>

 ## Simulation Result
 In this verification, we use a data set with total 600 data.
+The last two check (2 and 4) are checking ctrl register with mask.
+The rdata is 3'b110 but with mask it will be 3'b010 and 3'b100, so the verification get passed.

 ![Simulation Result](Pass.png)